Home

 (1860-1932)

-J. Harvey Younkin was born on June 16, 1860 in Springfield Twp., Fayette County, PA, the son of Jacob M. and Sarah Jane (Christner) Younkin.
-He had a fascinating but disturbing life, and while musically talented, often had scrapes with the law, and was 'unlucky at love.'
+J. Harvey Younkin was born on June 16, 1860 in Springfield Township, Fayette County, PA, the son of Jacob M. and Sarah Jane (Christner) Younkin.
+He had a fascinating but disturbing life, and while musically talented, often had scrapes with the law, and had difficulty in his interpersonal relationships with women.

 As someone who enjoyed exaggeration, Harvey liked people to think that he actually was born on the Fourth of July, as was reported in at least one newspaper article.

 On Sept.
-14, 1869, Harvey entered the Soldiers Orphans School at Jumonville (seen here in a rare old postcard view) in the mountains above Uniontown, Fayette County.
+14, 1869, at the age of nine, Harvey entered the Soldiers Orphans School at Jumonville in the mountains above Uniontown, Fayette County.
 James Laughery Paul's 1876 book, Pennsylvania's Soldiers' Orphan Schools, lists Harvey as a student.
-He resided and was educated there for 7 years, until he reached age 16.
+He resided and was educated there for seven years, until he reached the age of 16.

 At some point in his life, perhaps in childhood, Harvey's legs became handicapped.
 Later in life, a newspaper said, this condition "required him to walk with a crutch and a cane..."